 A legend of Swiss graphic design, Armin Hofmann is recognized for his immeasurable influence on generations of designers.
-A celebrated teacher at Allgemeine Gewerbeschule Basel School of Art and Craft, his teaching methods were unorthodox and broad based.
+A celebrated teacher at Allgemeine Gewerbeschule Basel School of Art and Craft, his teaching methods were unorthodox and broad-based.
 His timeless aesthetic was characterized by power and elegance of simplicity and clarity.
-He consistently emphasized that design should have a context and meaning, making his work a paragon of effective, timeless and thoughtful design.
+This famous graphic designer consistently emphasized that design should have a context and meaning, making his work a paragon of effective, timeless and thoughtful design.
 Relying on the fundamental elements of graphic form – point, line, and shape, Hofmann created a body of work enormously varied – books, exhibitions, stage sets, logotypes, symbols, typography, posters, sign systems, and environmental graphics.

 Featured images: Armin Hoffman, via swissdesignawards com; Left: Armin Hoffman – Equus, 1963, via pinterest.com / Right: Armin Hoffman – Giselle, via pinterest.com

 A master of historical styles and movements, the graphic designer Seymour Chwast is known for his diverse body of work, and lasting influence on American visual culture.
 Founding Push Pin Studios with Milton Glaser and Edward Sorel, he triggered the shift from sentimental realism to comic expressionism.
 Shaping contemporary design and illustration, he has developed an expressive and iconic style that combined both disciplines in a playful way.
 Developing a new and unique way of approaching design, he created an eclectic oeuvre of magazines, posters, advertisements, book jackets, record covers, product packages, and children’s books.
 His methods were unapologetically rooted in vintage-style decorative traditions, but his work has always synthesized, reinvented, and often parodied the past.